Updated: Nov 23

-On the web, the visual is even more important.
+On the web, the visual representation of a product is even more important.
 This is because people cannot touch the product like in real-life shopping.
 Hence, having great pictures of the product you want to launch is key.
 Remember that consumers can only buy what they can see!

-The goal is not to be completely different from your competitors, but to differentiate yourself on a MAJOR benefit perceived by your customers.
+The goal is not to be completely different from your competitors, but to differentiate yourself on a major benefit perceived by your customers.
 In other words, what is something that your product can offer but that others can’t?

-The ocean Blue strategy: used to capture value and create new demand from high differentiation and low cost.
+The Ocean Blue strategy - this is used to capture value and create new demand from high differentiation and low cost

-The Purple Cow: illustrating the fact that having a nice looking product is not enough.
-Instead, you should seek to provide qualitative products and great customer service to achieve desirable success.
+The Purple Cow strategy - this illustrates the fact that having a nice looking product is not enough.
+Indeed, you should seek to provide qualitative products and great customer services to achieve success

-The Judo Marketing: which the goal consists of competing against all existent products or services by proposing a different yet very efficient solution.
+The Judo Marketing strategy - the goal of this consists of competing against all existent products or services by proposing a different yet efficient solution

-But above all, you must know what your customers expect, what their needs are via the persona method.
-Then, you will be set for greater success if you continuously tailor your product to your clients.
+Above all, you must know your customers and what they expect.
+You will be set for greater success if you continuously tailor your product to your clients’ changing needs.

-If you don't give your product a UNIQUE advantage, you will be helping to clear a new market and not setting your product as a reference.
-Otherwise, you will be at the mercy of a new entrant who will release a clone of your product with a much larger marketing budget (e.g. organic yoghurts).
-Moreover, if you create an additional product in your range, be extremely careful to position it with an ADDITIONAL benefit.
-Last, if you only reiterate an existing benefit in a different way is not a new offer, and you risk making your sales collapse.
-Being "simpler" / "more convenient" / ... is not a new offer.
+If you don't give your product a unique competitive advantage, you will not be setting your product as a reference in the market.
+Moreover, if you decide to create an additional product later on, be careful to position it with an additional benefit.
+Only reiterating an existing benefit in a different way is not a new offer, and you risk making your sales collapse.

 Tip #8: Set your price thoroughly

 Rather than spending money on generic advertising, it is better to target a specific audience and understand what drives your customers.
-Also, you should know their buying process (prescriber, colours, price etc) and therefore target your marketing efforts.
-For example, you can create 10 different landing pages according to the needs and the targets.
-Then analyse the most attractive target for your offer (see this article on landing pages).
+Also, you should know their buying process and target your marketing efforts accordingly.
+For example, you could create 10 different landing pages based on your customers’ needs.
+Then analyze the most attractive target and change your product’s marketing to match that target’s characteristics.

-It is not necessary to make a business plan and a roadmap over 3 years.
-What is important is to think of "shield" scenarios and plan Bs in case your initial launch fails.
+It is not necessary to make a business plan or roadmap over 3 years.
+However, what is important is to think of "shield" scenarios and plan Bs in case your initial launch fails.
 This may include adding an innovation in case a competitor's product is released.

-In addition to your RoadMap, always plan time right after the launch of your product to adapt it to your customers’ feedback.
+In addition, always plan time right after the launch of your product to adapt it to your customers’ feedback.
 Small adjustments based on the feedback you receive will allow you to have a more impactful and relevant product.
 At the same time, this will show your customers that you listened to them and care about their opinion.
-Finally, don't forget to prepare a marketing plan, even if it's just an Excel file with actions to be planned over 3 months.
+Finally, don't forget to prepare a marketing plan, with some of the actions you plan to take in the following months.